G3.7 Reasonable Efforts in Determining Title IV-E Eligibility

 • A court order within sixty (60) calendar days of placement signifying any one of the reasonable effort requirements meets the initial Title IV-E eligibility.

-• From the date of the court order, which includes one of these judgments, (assuming all other eligibility criteria are met) the child becomes initially Title IV-E eligible and remains Title IV-E eligible for the duration of the child’s placement episode.
+• From the date of the court order, which includes one of these judgments (assuming all other eligibility criteria are met), the child becomes Title IV-E eligible initially and remains Title IV-E eligible for the duration of the child’s placement episode.
 Thereafter, the court must make an additional finding at least once every twelve (12) months that reasonable efforts to finalize permanency for the child are being made, or that efforts to reunite the child and family are not required.

 • If such a determination is not made, Title IV-E reimbursability ceases at the end of the twelfth (12th) month following the last judicial finding of reasonable efforts and begins again in the month when such judicial determination is once again made.